 I encourage all my patients to begin with weekly sessions, but the frequency of sessions is ultimately based on your needs and goals.
 You will typically begin to see changes after 4-6 weeks of weekly therapy.

 Who should seek Therapy?

-Most people who seek therapy need the support and tools to cope with difficult emotions and/or difficult life circumstances.
+Most people who seek therapy are looking for the support and tools to cope with difficult emotions and/or challenging life circumstances.
 Some have a mental illness, but others do not.
 Emotions such as anxiety or depression are not always "disordered"; indeed, in today's harum-scarum world, some of those responses may not only be normal, but also, appropriate.
 Therapy can facilitate a deeper understanding of your psychological processes, strategies and skills, and facilitate personal growth.
 Good therapy can help you understand and/or deepen the connections with yourself and others, and live a life you value despite your emotional or life challenges.

 My therapeutic style draws on Contemporary Relational Gestalt Theory that emphasizes the therapist-patient relationship as a means to bring about awareness and appreciation of the patient as a whole being, rather than one defined by his or her emotional responses and/or psychiatric diagnosis.
 I incorporate many techniques from Acceptance and Commitment Therapy (ACT) and Cognitive Behavior Therapy (CBT), both of which are empirically supported treatments for most issues that my patients need help with.
 My goal is to help you reach your treatment goals in the most effective and efficient way possible.

 To learn more about these theories and their components, please click on the links below: